joycechew/joycechew.github.io/_pages/teaching.md

 {% include base_path %}

-I am not currently teaching, but I am happy to chat with past students!
+I am currently a TA for Math 31B.
+Please see BruinLearn for more information and resources.
+I am also happy to chat with past students!

 Past teaching:
 * [Math 31AL](31AL) (Winter 2022)